Doraku/DefaultDocumentation/README.md

   - `Public`: generate documentation of `public` members.
   - `ProtectedInternal`: generate documentation of `protected internal` members.
   - `PrivateProtected`: generate documentation of `private protected` members.
+- `<DefaultDocumentationIgnoreLineBreak>`: state if line break in the documentation should be ignored and written as is or transformed as markdown line break (two space at the end of a line), false by default.
 - `<DefaultDocumentationLinksOutputFile>`: where to generate the links file, see [Extern links](#Links), empty by default and does not generate the links file.
 - `<DefaultDocumentationLinksBaseUrl>`: the base url to use for the links file, see [Extern links](#Links).
 - `<DefaultDocumentationExternLinksFiles>`: the list of links files separated by `|` to use when generating the documentation, see [Extern links](#Links).
 You can use pattern, ex: `.\myfolder\*.txt`.